 The Patriot 105 is my favorite all-around airbrush.
 This is my first recommendation for anyone who isn’t sure they want to invest a lot into the hobby.
 This airbrush will handle almost any job you throw at it, except for more detailed airbrushing.

 The Patriot 105 comes stock with a 0.5mm sized nozzle, and will not be ideal for smooth paint blending on small scale models.
-However, for grunt work such as priming and base coating large swath of surface area, this is a fantastic airbrush.
+For grunt work, however, such as priming and base coating large swath of surface area, this is a fantastic airbrush.

 It is not prone to clogging (with careful paint thinning) and proper usage.
-Assembly and disassembly is super easy (e.g., you shouldn’t have to do this much).
+In fact, assembly and disassembly is super easy (e.g., you shouldn’t have to do this much).

 For under $100, this is my top recommendation for a first, starter airbrush for beginners or veteran miniature painters.